anujGopal862/prathamorg.github.io/_posts/2020-10-30-VideoFeatureExtraction.md

 tags: [video feature extraction]
 ---

-**Objective** : Understanding the effect of video features such as colors, objects, persons on the viewership of Pratham Open School videos on Youtube
+**Objective:** Understanding the effect of video features such as colors, objects, persons on the viewership of Pratham Open School videos on Youtube

 **Concept:** Using Computer Vision, identify objects, colors and number of persons in Pratham Open School videos.
 This data can be associated with the number of views of these videos on Youtube to see which video features improve the number of views.